 A word of warning that the buses tend to fill up fast (since they are the only ride around!) and people often get stranded at bus stops waiting for the next bus to come with some available seats.

 A good way to avoid this frustration is to spend the night in Tai O!
-Read our Tai O Area Guide to find some ideas about where to stay, from the regal Tai O Heritage Hotel to quaint guesthouses and hostels.To prevent the spread of COVID-19, many events have been canceled.
+Read our Tai O Area Guide to find some ideas about where to stay, from the regal Tai O Heritage Hotel to quaint guesthouses and hostels.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.